emmy3000/alx-backend-user-data/0x03-user_authentication_service/README.md

 `SQLAlchemy` *Module:*

-It's a robust SQL toolkit and Object-Relational Mapping (ORM) library for Python.
-It simplifies database access and manipulation by allowing developers to use Python objects and methods instead of raw SQL queries.
+`SQLAlchemy` is a robust SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+It simplifies database access and manipulation by enabling developers to use Python objects and methods rather than raw SQL queries.

 ```shell
 (.venv)$ pip3 install SQLAlchemy